 Vivitrol Treatment for Opiate and Alcohol Dependency

-Prior to beginning treatment with Vivitrol, the patient needs to be off of all opiate medications for 7- 10 days or severe withdrawal symptoms may result.
+Prior to beginning treatment with Vivitrol, the patient needs to be off of all opioid medications for 7- 10 days or severe withdrawal symptoms may result.
 Before receiving the first Vivitrol injection, patients are given a low-dose tablet form of Vivitrol to test for any interactions.

-Individuals must not have any opioids in their system when they start taking Vivitrol, or they may experience opiate withdrawal symptoms.
 Individuals may be more sensitive to opioids while taking Vivitrol at the time their next scheduled dose is due.
 If they miss a dose or stop treatment with Vivitrol, patients are at greater risk from narcotic side effects (such as decreased breathing and loss of consciousness) if they resume opioid use.